SC lawmakers’ plan to borrow money for colleges, state buildings could already be dead

-A plan to borrow hundreds of millions of dollars to repair crumbling state-owned buildings and colleges could be on life support less than a week before the General Assembly returns to Columbia.
+A plan to borrow hundreds of millions of dollars to repair crumbling state-owned buildings and colleges could be on life support less than a week before the General Assembly returns to Columbia for a new two-year session.

+But some leaders in the Republican-controlled Legislature say it is premature to say a potential borrowing proposal is dead.

 New S.C.
 House budget committee chairman Murrell Smith told reporters Thursday he predicts a bond bill will not pass the Legislature in 2019.
 Such a proposal would come through Smith’s powerful Ways and Means Committee.